Inputs

 label: $[*].name

-To use the source option in the input, you cannot use the 'items' option simultaneously.
-You must choose between them.
+To use the source option in the input, you cannot use the items option simultaneously.
+You must choose one of them.

-• value (Mandatory): The JSON path of the value in the returned value that you want to use in the input list.
+- value (Mandatory): The JSON Path of the value in the returned payload that you want to use in the input list.

-• label (Optional): The object's path is now displayed as an alternative name for input item selection in the terminal.
+- label (Optional): The JSON Path of the object that is displayed as an alternative name for the input item selection in the terminal.

 Consider the following JSON object of the endpoint used in the source field: